rockthejvm/rockthejvm-site/src/content/articles/the-ultimate-guide-to-java-virtual-threads/index.md

 updatedDate: 2024-09-06
 ---

-_Another tour de force by [Riccardo Cardin](/authors/riccardo-cardin).
-Riccardo is a proud alumnus of Rock the JVM, now a senior engineer working on critical systems written in Java, Scala and Kotlin._
+> Another tour de force by [Riccardo Cardin](/authors/riccardo-cardin).
+Riccardo is a proud alumnus of Rock the JVM, now a senior engineer working on critical systems written in Java, Scala and Kotlin.

 Version 19 of Java came at the end of 2022, bringing us a lot of exciting stuff.
 One of the coolest is the preview of some hot topics concerning Project Loom: _virtual threads_ ([JEP 425](https://openjdk.org/jeps/425)) and _structured concurrency_ ([JEP 428](https://openjdk.org/jeps/428)).
 Whereas still in a preview phase (to tell the truth, structured concurrency is still in the incubator module), the two JEPs promise to bring modern concurrency paradigms that we already found in Kotlin (coroutines) and Scala (Cats Effect and ZIO fibers) also in the mainstream language of the JVM: The Java programming language.

 Without further ado, let's first introduce virtual threads.
 As we said, both projects are still evolving, so the final version of the features might differ from what we will see here.
 Future articles to come will focus on structured concurrency and other cool features of Project Loom.

-## 1. Setup
+## Setup

 As we said, both the JEPs are still in the preview/incubation step, so we must enable them in our project.
 At the end of the article, we will give an example of a Maven configuration with all the needed dependencies and configurations.
 Here, we will just show the most important parts.